make-demo-learn-math/make-demo-learn-math.github.io/doc/Outline.md

   - Double the rotation
   - Composition
   - Halve the rotation (note the trick for method 2)
+  - Average the rotation (note the trick for method 2)
   - Integration
-- Pop Quiz: Average of two rotations (method of your choice)
-  - note the trick for method 2
 - Interpolation between two rotations
   - scalar LERP
   - 2D SLERP and the difficulty implementing it